 The City of Douglas receives 100 percent of its water supply from the wells which pump from the Douglas/Agua Prieta groundwater basin.
-This aquifer underlies the Sulphur Springs Valley between the Dragoon and Mule Mountains to the west and the Swisshelm, Pedrogosa and Perilla Mountains to the east.
+This aquifer underlies the Sulphur Springs Valley between the Dragoon and Mule Mountains to the west and the Swisshelm, Pedrogosa and Perilla Mountains to the east and covers 1,200 square miles.